KxSystems/docs/docs/ml/nlp/userguide/emails.md

 `sender`to`date`subject`contentType`payload`text
 ```

-!!! warning "`.nlp.loadEmails` deprecated"
-    The above function was previously defined as `.nlp.loadEmails`.
-    It is still callable but will be deprecated with the next major release.

 ## `.nlp.email.parseMail`

-_Parses an email in string format_
+_Extract meta information from an email_

-Syntax: `.nlp.email.parseMail x`
+Syntax: `.nlp.email.parseMail[filepath]`

+Where

+`filepath` is the path to where the email is stored

-Where `x` is an email in a string format, returns a dictionary of the headers and content.
+returns a dictionary containing meta information from the email.

 ```q
 q)emailstring:"/home/kx/nlp/datasets/tdwg.mbox"